openstack/api-site/firstapp/source/introduction.rst

 application.

 In cloud programming, it is very different.
-Rather than large, expensive servers, you are dealing with virtual machines that are literally disposable; if something goes wrong, you shut it down and spin up a new one.
+Rather than large, expensive servers, you have virtual machines that are disposable; if something goes wrong, you shut the server down and spin up a new one.
 There is still operations staff, but rather than nursing individual servers back to health, their job is to monitor the health of the overall system.

 There are definite advantages to this architecture.
 It is easy to get a "new" server, without any of the issues that inevitably arise when a server has been up and running for months, or even years.

 As with classical infrastructure, failures of the underpinning cloud infrastructure (hardware, networks, and software) are unavoidable.
-When you are designing for the cloud, it is crucial that your application is designed for an environment where failures can happen at any moment.
-This may sound like a liability, but it is not;
+When you design for the cloud, it is crucial that your application is designed for an environment where failures can happen at any moment.
-by designing your application with a high degree of fault tolerance, you are also making it resilient in the face of change, and therefore more adaptable.
+This may sound like a liability, but it is not; by designing your application with a high degree of fault tolerance, you also make it resilient, and more adaptable, in the face of change.

 Fault tolerance is essential to the cloud-based application.